Soca Dance: Background and writing

-In France, in 1989, TF1 had sponsored Kaoma's "Lambada", which was huge success presented by the TV channel as the summer hit.
-TF1 decided to repeat the experience seeking a new song combining exoticism and suggestive dance.
+In France, in 1989, TF1 had sponsored Kaoma's "Lambada", which was a huge success presented by the TV channel as the summer hit.
+TF1 decided to repeat the experience, seeking a new song combining exoticism and suggestive dance.
 Finally, "Soca Dance" was chosen.
-The song was written by the singer Charles D. Lewis himself (he also composed the music) and Gary Gordon-Smith who also produced it.
+The song was written by the singer Charles D. Lewis himself (he also composed the music) and Gary Gordon-Smith, who also produced it.

-Chart performances
+Chart performance

-In France, "Soca Dance" went straight to number 12 on the chart edition of 14 July 1990, climbed to number seven, then was blocked at number two by Zouk Machine's hit "Maldòn" for consecutive two weeks.
-Then it topped the chart for six weeks, but was dislodged by Zouk Machine who reached number one again.
-After that, it almost did not stop to drop, first slowly, then more quickly, remaining for 14 weeks in the top ten and 20 weeks in the 50.
-It achieved Gold status awarded by the Syndicat National de l'Édition Phonographique.
+In France, "Soca Dance" went straight to number 12 on the chart edition of 14 July 1990, climbed to number seven, then was blocked at number two by Zouk Machine's hit "Maldòn" for two consecutive weeks.
+Then it topped the chart for six weeks but was dislodged by Zouk Machine, who reached number one again.
+After that, it almost did not stop dropping, first slowly, then more quickly, remaining for 14 weeks in the top ten and 20 weeks in the 50.
+It achieved Gold status, awarded by the SNEP.
 Lewis thus became the first artist from Saint Vincent, Antilles, to reach the top ten in the country, followed in 2004 by Kevin Lyttle with his hit "Turn Me On".

-"Soca Dance" was also successfully in Belgium (Wallonia), topping the chart for five weeks from 18 August to 15 September 1990, and remained in the top three for nine weeks; in Flanders, it entered at number 35 on 11 August 1990 and peaked at number five in the eighth week, and totalled 12 weeks on the chart.
+"Soca Dance" was also a hit in Belgium (Wallonia), topping the chart for five weeks from 18 August to 15 September 1990 and remaining in the top three for nine weeks; in Flanders, it entered at number 35 on 11 August 1990 and peaked at number five in the eighth week, totalling 12 weeks on the chart.
 It was also a hit in Germany, where it peaked at number ten in October 1990, but appeared for a single week on the chart at number 30, on 11 November 1990, in Austria.

-On the Eurochart Hot 100, "Soca Dance" started at number 36 on 28 July 1990 and peaked at number three for two weeks, in the ninth and tenth weeks.
-It totalled nine weeks in the top ten and 20 weeks in the top 100, and ranked at number 25 on the year-end chart.
+On the pan-Eurochart Hot 100 chart established by the Music & Media magazine, "Soca Dance" started at number 36 on 28 July 1990 and peaked at number three for two weeks, in the ninth and tenth weeks.
+It totalled nine weeks in the top ten and 20 weeks in the top 100 and ranked at number 25 on the year-end chart.
 On the European Airplay Top 50, it charted for 13 weeks with a peak at number eight in its sixth week, on 6 October 1990.